 At the Hilton Charlotte University Place we greeted old friends, enjoyed a delicious lunch, applauded and acknowledged those honored at the awards ceremony and listened intently to Dr. Janet Bull present the Dr. John Lusk Lecture Opening Keynote – “Looking in the Future of Serious Illness Care”.
 We had divided up to attend one of the five discipline-specific tracks the education committee arranged during concurrent educational sessions, when TCC representatives announced the office of the Governor of SC had issued an Executive Order calling for the mandatory medical evacuation of coastal healthcare facilities.

-As predicted Hurricane Florence lingered near the Carolina coast causing torrential rain and tropical force winds.
-While we, thankfully, were spared the destructive wind and waves of a category 4 hurricane, friends and families in parts of South Carolina and North Carolina are unfortunately still battling her fierce force and devastating flooding.
-We hold them in our thoughts, and in our hearts and in our prayers.
+And although, we were spared the destructive wind and waves of a category 4 hurricane, friends and families in parts of South Carolina and North Carolina are unfortunately still battling her fierce force and devastating flooding.
+We hold them in our thoughts, in our hearts, and in our prayers.